Police: Serbia school shooter had list of students to target

 “I was able to hear the shooting.
 It was nonstop,” said a student who was in a sports class when gunfire erupted elsewhere in the building.
 Her mother asked that her name be withheld because of her age.
 “I didn’t know what was happening.
 We were receiving some messages on the phone.”

-The student described the suspect as a “quiet guy” who had good grades.
+The student described the shooter as a “quiet guy” who had good grades.

 “He was not so open with everybody.
 Surely I wasn’t expecting this to happen,” she said.